cinchy-co/Documentation/guides-for-using-cinchy/user-guides/data-management.md

 ## Export data <a href="#export-data" id="export-data"></a>

-The export data

 You can export your data from a table view in CSV or TSV format.
+This export starts at the first record.
 Cinchy doesn't currently support pagination, so the maximum export is 250,000 records.
 To export a table of more than 250,000 records, you can use [CLI to export your entire table at once.](../../data-syncs/cli-commands-list.md)

 {% hint style="warning" %}
 When data is exported out of the network, it's now just a copy and no longer connected to Cinchy.